KristinaBalashova/instruments-catalogue/README.md

 # Musical Instruments Catalogue

-Please note that the deployed version of this project is currently does not have backend data due to Supabase issues.
-I'm planning to restore it in the near future.
-However, you're welcome to explore the code — it’s available and well-done 🙂
+Please note:

+Creating new users is currently unavailable due to recent Supabase updates that I haven’t synchronized yet.
+I plan to fix this soon.

+In the meantime, you’re welcome to explore the project using the admin user credentials provided below

 ## Introduction